uml-robotics/uml_hri_nerve_navigation/README.md

   * **sim (default: true)** - Int argument that specifies the number of times the robot will travel from goal A to goal B and back to goal A.
   * **gui (default: true)** - Boolean argument that specifies whether the robot's costmaps will be cleared in between each navigation goal.
   * **navigate (default: true)** - Boolean argument that specifies whether the robot should launch in navigation mode or in mapping mode.
+  * **static_map (default: true)** - Boolean argument that specifies whether the robot will use a static global map while navigating or use slam.
   * **3d (default: true)** - Boolean argument that specifies whether the robot should navigate with 3d sensors (rgbd cameras) or just with 2d sensors (LIDARs).
   * **robot (default: pioneer)** - String argument that specifies which robot to set up and spawn in if in simulation.
   * **goal_a_x (default: 0)** - Double argument that specifies the x coordinate for goal A.